ALD5/odin-links-and-images/README.md

 # odin-links-and-images
+Task was creating links and embedding images on a website.

+All the necessary steps/actions (creation, editing and push) were done through the Xubuntu console.

-Creating links on webpages.
-Part of TheOdinProject Foundations course.
+Project was created as part of TheOdinProject Foundations course.